FelipeTTK/scheduler/README.md

 LastDayOfMonth schedules the job to run on the last day of each month at a specific time.

-_Example: run on the last day of the month_

 ```go
 scheduler.NewJobBuilder(nil).LastDayOfMonth("23:30")
 ```